continuous alignment

 // architecture

 Local-first by design.
 All reads and writes go to local SQLite.
-Engrams never leave the machine — only curated memories propagate, via a folder you already sync.
+Pending events never leave the machine — only memories land in the cortex folder and propagate across machines.
 No server, no relay; the folder is the propagation layer.

 // install